ShinuRaju/ENBD-Interview/README.md

 ## Node.js
-1. **What is Node.js?**
+ **What is Node.js?**
 	Node.js is a runtime environment built on Chrome's V8 JavaScript engine, allowing JavaScript to be executed on the server side.

 2. **What is the event loop in Node.js, and why is it important?**
    The event loop is a continuous process that monitors the call stack, callback queue (microtask queue), and message queue (macrotask queue) to ensure that tasks are executed in the correct order.
 This allows JavaScript to be asynchronous being single threaded.

 3. **What is buffer in Node.js?**
-   In Node.js, a buffer is a temporary storage area for raw binary data.
-It allows for the manipulation of binary data directly in memory, making it essential for handling streams of data, such as files, network protocols, or any data transfer that requires processing byte by byte.
+   Buffer is a way to store and manipulate binary data in Node.js.
+Examples of binary data include images, audio and video files, and raw data from a network.
+Buffer and array have some similarities, but the difference is array can be any type, and it can be resizable.
+Buffers only deal with binary data, and it can not be resizable.
+   The buffers module also provides a way of handling streams of binary data.

 4. **Why is it important to avoid using global variables?**
    Avoiding global variables is crucial because they can lead to